 Habitat Conservation Plans (HCPs), under section 10(a)(1)(B) of the Endangered Species Act, provide for partnerships with non-Federal parties to conserve the ecosystems upon which listed species depend, ultimately contributing to their recovery.
 HCPs are planning documents required as part of an application for an incidental take permit.
 They describe the anticipated effects of the proposed taking; how those impacts will be minimized, or mitigated; and how the HCP is to be funded.

-Disease Monitoring & Management - One of the biggest threats to recovery of the Utah prairie dog is Plague, which is carried by fleas that infest prairie dog colonies and cause massive outbreaks.
+Disease Monitoring & Management - One of the biggest threats to recovery of the Utah prairie dog is sylvatic plague, which is carried by fleas that infest prairie dog colonies and cause massive outbreaks.
 UPD populations often crash because of plague.
 In order to fight this threat, Partner agencies, including the UDWR, the U.S. Forest Service & Bureau of Land Management and the National Park Service, work together to carry out plague abatement treatments, including dusting the prairie dogs with a flea repellant.
-Each year, these agencies coordinate their plague abatement efforts through UPDRIP; implementation occurs in the Spring and Summer months.
+Each year, these agencies coordinate their plague abatement efforts through UPDRIP; implementation occurs in the spring and summer months.
 See the Annual Work Plan for a detailed project list.

 Research, Monitoring and Management - A large part of the recovery effort involves research and monitoring.
 Research is aimed at improving the effectiveness of recovery activities as well as helping to better understand measures for determining recovery of the species.
 Monitoring the species is important to track the progress of recovery and the status of UPD populations across their range.

 Currently, several studies are underway: UDWR has completed the 3rd year of a study to determine the efficacy of using a systemic flea control chemical to reduce flea infestations in UPD, which cause plague outbreaks.
 Results and samples have been sent to the primary researcher, who is in Missouri.
 The primary researcher will conduct the final analysis.
 UDWR also assisted with a short‐term bait uptake study that is the precursor to a field study for a plague vaccine delivery program.
-Initial results were encouraging and field tests on the actual vaccine should follow in the next two years.
-USU Extension biologist, Nicki Frey is heading up a project to study family group translocation; results from USU's family group translocation study are awaiting analysis by USU researchers.
+Initial results were encouraging and field tests on the actual vaccine are ongoing.

 UPD Habitat Credits Exchange Program (UPDHCEP) - The HCEP is a partner program targeted towards private landowners who have Utah prairie dogs occupying their land.
 Administered by the Panoramaland & Color Country Resource Conservation & Development Councils (RC&Ds), this program generates habitat credits by purchasing conservation easements for UPDs.
 Easements are negotiated with willing landowners – the HCEP pays a landowner to maintain their property in its current state, which supports UPDs; in turn the program can sell habitat credits to other landowners in need of "take" (incidental impact to the species as a result of an otherwise legal action, like a building project).
 The program is market driven and can effectively "clear" a property of UPD encumbrances in perpetuity, while conserving the species elsewhere.